-|Famous For||Business, Art and Design, Media|
+|Famous Courses||Business, Art and Design, Media|

-London Metropolitan University place students at the centre of everything they do.
-The University are proud of a vibrant, multicultural and socially diverse community, and welcome applicants regardless of age or background.
-Most courses at London Met are offered on both a full- and part-time basis, in order to best meet your needs.
+London Metropolitan University places students at the centre of everything they do.
+The University is proud of a vibrant, multicultural and socially diverse community, and welcomes applicants regardless of age or background.
+Most courses at London Met are offered on both a full-time and part-time basis, in order to best meet your needs.
 All London Met undergraduate students are guaranteed a work-based learning opportunity, which counts towards their studies.

 A wide range of bursaries and scholarships for international students are also available.

 London Metropolitan University have partnered with the Education Centre of Australia (ECA) to offer international students the opportunity to join pathway programmes.
 These programmes will provide you with the necessary support, skills and confidence to begin university and will help prepare you for your degree with the University.

 The International Foundation Programme is designed for students who have completed high school or partial university education overseas and need additional support to prepare for bachelor's study.
 The Pre-master's is a semester-long programme that provides you with an entry route to the one-year, full-time master’s award at London Met.